sweetymhaiske/arduino-esp32/libraries/RainMaker/examples/README.md

 2. Error in case of failure

 ## RainMaker DEVICE API's
-`Device` class exposes the API's for device.
+`Device` class exposes the API's for virtual devices on the node.
 > NOTE : my_device is the object of Device class.

 ### createDevice()